 Skip to content

-A smart contract is a self-executing digital contract that is built on top of a blockchain network.
-It is a computer program that can automatically enforce the terms of a contract without the need for intermediaries or third parties.
+A smart contract is a self-executing digital contract built on top of a blockchain network.
+It is a computer program designed to automatically enforce the terms of a contract, without the need for intermediaries or third parties.

-Smart contracts are designed to execute automatically when certain conditions are met, such as the transfer of a certain amount of cryptocurrency from one party to another.
+Smart contracts execute automatically when certain conditions are met, such as the transfer of a certain amount of cryptocurrency from one party to another.
 They are coded in a way that makes them tamper-proof, transparent, and secure.

 Smart contracts can be used to automate a wide range of transactions and processes, from simple payments to complex financial agreements.
 They are increasingly being used in a variety of industries, including finance, real estate, and supply chain management, to streamline processes, reduce costs, and increase transparency and security.